MalarvizhiK/messages-rabbitmq/TLSCertificateVerification.md

 keytool -import -alias targetrmq -file client_cert.pem -keystore rabbitstore -storepass changeit -noprompt
 ```

 c) Delete an existing alias from keystore.
 This is needed when you get an error that alias already exists in keystore.
+Delete alias and import again.

 ```
 keytool -delete  -alias targetrmq -keystore rabbitstore